Crocodylia: Locomotion

 Crocodilians are excellent swimmers.
 During aquatic locomotion, the muscular tail undulates from side to side to drive the animal through the water while the limbs are held close to the body to reduce drag.
 When the animal needs to stop or change direction, the limbs are splayed out.
 Swimming is normally achieved with gentle sinuous movements of the tail, but the animals can move more quickly when pursuing or being pursued.
 Crocodilians are less well-adapted for moving on land, and are unusual among vertebrates in having two means of terrestrial locomotion: the "high walk" and the "low walk".
 The ankle joints flex in a different way from those of other reptiles, a feature crocodilians share with some early archosaurs.
 One of the upper row of ankle bones, the talus bone, moves with the tibia and fibula, while the heel bone moves with the foot and is where the ankle joint is located.
 The result is the legs can be held almost vertically beneath the body when on land, and the foot swings during locomotion as the ankle rotates.

-Crocodilians, like this American alligator, can "high walk" with the lower limb portions held almost vertically, unlike other reptiles.
+American alligator showing the crocodilian "high walk", with lower limb portions held almost vertically, unlike other reptiles.